WesTaylor89/C-Snake/README.md

   >Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
 * SDL2_ttf >= 2.20.2
   * Can be found here: https://github.com/libsdl-org/SDL_ttf/releases
+  * You may have to add FindSDL2TTF.cmake to your cmake folder.
+It can be found in the FindSDL2TTF folder
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)